 The borough-wide rapid testing, also known as lateral flow testing, will offer on-the-spot testing without the need to book an appointment.
 You will receive your results on the same day.

 The lateral flow testing sites are situated at:

 Opening times are 9am to 6pm.
-More sites will be identified as rapid testing facilities and added to the list on our get a test page.
+More sites will be identified as rapid testing facilities and added to the list on our coronavirus (COVID-19) testing in Enfield page.